jiangzz-lab/task-manager/README.md

 - **FastAPI**: Selected for its high performance, automatic API documentation, and type checking
 - **SQLite**: Used for its simplicity and zero-configuration setup, suitable for a personal task manager
 - **Docker**: Ensures consistent deployment across different environments and simplifies setup
+- **Named Volumes**: Used for database persistence, providing a reliable way to store data across container restarts

 ## License